-During the nine months ended September 30, 2023, other than the commencement of our IDB Lease and the amendment of our lease agreement for office space at 6 Tide Street, there were no material changes to our lease commitments from those described in Note 11, Leases, of our financial statements in our Annual Report.
-For additional information regarding our leased facilities, refer to Note 12, Leases, to our condensed consolidated financial statements in this Quarterly Report.
+During the three months ended June 30, 2024, there were no material changes to our lease commitments from those described in Note 11, Leases, of our financial statements in the Annual Report.

 Purchase and Other Obligations

 We enter into contracts in the normal course of business with CROs, third-party manufacturers, and other third parties for preclinical research studies and testing and manufacturing services.
 These contracts do not contain minimum purchase commitments and are cancellable by us upon prior written notice.
 Payments due upon cancellation consist only of payments for services provided or expenses incurred, including non-cancelable obligations of our service providers, up to the date of cancellation.